 home > html editors > seamonkey composer

-Using SeaMonkey Composer to add an email form to your website is outlined below.
+Using SeaMonkey Composer to add an email form to your website is outlined within the tutorial below.
 Please note that this tutorial was created using SeaMonkey Composer 1.1.15.
-The procedure may vary slightly if you are using a different version.
+The procedure may vary slightly if you are using a different version of the software.
 Please also note that SeaMonkey Composer is essentially the same software as Mozilla Composer.
 The process for adding forms to both is essentially identical.

-Get started at myContactForm.com which allows you to generate free form HTML code.
+The easiest way to design your form is using software such as myContactForm.com, which allows you to generate custom HTML form code.
 For step-by-step instruction to do this, read this tutorial.

 2. Open SeaMonkey